 Canon 5D Mark IV.
 Excellent image quality, superb performance at high ISOs, and I use its intelligent auto-aperture priority options where the ISO is changed to match the shutter speed and focal lengths used.
 Now used by my wife Hetty, and it continues to deliver high quality images.

 Canon 1D Mark IV.
 I traded in my 1D Mark III with mpb photographic to get this.
 Initial impressions are that this camera should last some time - Canon seems to have solved autofocus issues (despite Rob Galbraith's attempts to try and show otherwise), and bird photographers are almost all giving positive reviews.
 I think it will be difficult to improve image quality substantially with sensors of this size now without increasing noise to unacceptable levels unless radically new microlenses are designed.
 The camera has outstanding image quality, excellent autofocus, and shoots at a high frame rate.
-Mine now has some masking tape on its rear, but is still dependable and durable.
+Mine now has some masking tape on its rear, but is still dependable and durable, though is only being kept for emergencies now.

 Fujifilm X70.
 Great lightweight travel camera with an APS-C sensor and excellent image quality and low-light performance.